-Louisville Grows partnered with Kentucky State University to present the Urban Growers Series, a program that trains community members in the art, science, and business of providing food in a city environment.
+Louisville Grows and Kentucky State University partnered to present the Urban Growers Series, a program that trains community members in the art, science, and business of providing food in a city environment.

-Register for the December Urban Growers Series here.
+Register for the 2017 Urban Growers Series workshops here.

-The Urban Grower Series will run from August 2016 to December 2016.
+The Urban Grower Series runs from June 2017 to October 2016.
 Monthly workshops, hosted on the second Saturday of each month, provide participants with the tools and knowledge needed to become successful home, community, or market gardeners.

 The hands-on-training will build participants’ knowledge and understanding of naturally grown farming principles and practices.
 During the course, trainees will connect with some of the best minds in the field.
 At the end of the program, each participant will have the tools in hand to be a successful Urban Grower!

 No prior agricultural training or experience is needed to enter the program.
 The only prerequisites are an openness to learn, a commitment to hard work, and the desire to succeed.
 Breakfast and lunch are included, and scholarships to attend workshops are provided for community members; email firstname.lastname@example.org for more information!